subrata131/Student-mark-manager/README.md

 # 🎓 Student Management System (Python CLI)

-A simple **Command-Line Interface (CLI)** based Student Management System built using Python.
+A simple **Student Management System** built using Python.
-This project allows users to manage student records efficiently with features like adding, updating, deleting, and searching student data.
+This is a **Command-Line Interface (CLI)** application that allows users to manage student records efficiently.

 ---

 ## 🚀 Features

-* ➕ Add new student records
+* ➕ Add student records
-* 📋 Display all student records
+* 📋 Display all students (formatted output)
-* 🏆 Find the topper (highest marks)
+* 🏆 Find topper (highest marks)
 * ✏️ Update student marks
 * ❌ Delete student records
 * 🔍 Search student by name
+* 📊 Sort students by marks (descending)
+* 🥇 Display Top 3 students
-* 💾 Data stored using file handling (`mark.txt`)
+* 💾 Data persistence using file handling (`mark.txt`)

 ---

 ## 🛠️ Technologies Used

 * Python
-* File Handling (Text File Storage)
+* File Handling (`.txt` file storage)

 ---

 ## 📂 Project Structure

 ```
-project-folder/
+student-management-system/
 │
 ├── main.py        # Main program file
 ├── mark.txt       # Stores student data
-└── README.md      # Project documentation
+└── README.md      # Documentation
 ```

 ---

 ## ⚙️ How It Works

-* The program stores student data in a dictionary.
+* Student data is stored in a dictionary (`{name: marks}`).
-* Data is saved in a file (`mark.txt`) for persistence.
+* Data is saved into a file (`mark.txt`) using file handling.
-* On running the program, previous data is loaded automatically.
+* When the program starts, existing data is automatically loaded.
-* Users interact through a menu-driven CLI.
+* Users interact through a menu-driven CLI system.

 ---

 ## ▶️ How to Run

-1. Make sure Python is installed.
+1. Install Python
-2. Download or clone this repository.
+2. Download or clone this repository
-3. Run the script:
+3. Run the program:

 ```
 python main.py